hhomb/DetMPPI/README.md

 The code is written in MATLAB and intended for academic and research purposes.

-> ⚠️ **Note**: Parts of this repository is currently private and will be made publicly available upon official publication of the letter.
+> ⚠️ **Note**: The content of this repository is currently private and will be made publicly available upon official publication of the letter.

 ## 📂 Contents (to be released)